simolus3/drift/.github/ISSUE_TEMPLATE/docs.md

 **Description**

-Thanks for taking the time to file an issue for drift's docs!
+Thanks for taking the time to file an issue for drift's documentation website or dartdocs!

 For feature requests, please describe the feature you're interested in.